FOREX-Dollar gains, euro slips further from parity

 By Herbert Lash and Alun John

-NEW YORK/LONDON, Sept 6 (Reuters) - The dollar marched higher on Tuesday after a report on the U.S. services industry in August reinforced the view that the economy was not in recession, while the euro and rate-sensitive Japanese yen continued to tumble.
+NEW YORK/LONDON, Sept 6 (Reuters) - The dollar marched higher on Tuesday after a report on the U.S. services industry in August reinforced the view that the United States was not in recession, while the euro and rate-sensitive Japanese yen tumbled further against the greenback.

-The dollar index =USD rose 0.557% after the Institute for Supply Management said its non-manufacturing PMI edged up to a reading of 56.9 last month from 56.7 in July, the second consecutive monthly increase after three months of declines.
+The dollar index =USD rose 0.547% after the Institute for Supply Management said its non-manufacturing PMI edged up to a reading of 56.9 from 56.7 in July, the second straight monthly increase after three months of declines.

-The growth in services followed the ISM's manufacturing survey last week that showed U.S. factory activity grew steadily in August in contrast to other major economies.
+The surprise reading - economists in a Reuters poll had forecast it would slip to 54.9 - followed the ISM's manufacturing survey last week that showed U.S. factory activity grew steadily in August in contrast to other major economies.

+"Some of the top-tier numbers on the U.S. economy are suggesting there's no recession in sight.
+That's gone some way in pushing up Treasury yields and given the dollar an added boost," said Joe Manimbo, senior market analyst at Convera USA LLC, a money transfer and foreign exchange operator.

-"People recognize the U.S. economy is slowing, but it's still the least ugly in the contest," said Marc Chandler, chief market strategist at Bannockburn Global Forex.
+Marc Chandler, chief market strategist at Bannockburn Global Forex, said the U.S. economy is slowing but it's still "the least ugly" among the major Western economies.

 "The early call is for a decline in the month-over-month headline rate," he said.
 "But the core rate will be stickier."

 The correlation of the dollar-yen exchange rate with U.S. yields has rebounded to near its strongest year-to-date level, HSBC said.
-The bank changed its forecast for the pair to 144 at the end of the third quarter up from 140 previously.
+The bank changed its forecast for the pair to 144 at month's end, up from 140 previously.

 In contrast, the yield on 10-year Japanese government bonds JP10YT=RR was 0.24%, due to the BOJ's yield curve control policy.